cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Single link table with a dependent child key declaring the relation type (Type-D)
 This method uses the minimal amount of tables and allows extension of relations without any structure modification.
-It even can be extented without change of running pipelines, by just adding a new pipeline  for the new relations.
+It even can be extented without change, by just adding a new pipeline  for the new relations.
 The downside beeing, that it hides the different kind of relations in the data, instead of communicating it through model elements.
 - the link only contains one reference to each hub